 - The first warning will be verbal.
-A representative of the ASU, or other person of the employee's choice, will be present at the employee's request. - If the problem continues the matter will be discussed with the employee and a second warning in writing will be given and recorded on the personnel file.
-A representative of the ASU, or other person of the employee's choice, will be present at the employee's request. - If the problem continues management will again discuss it with the employee.
+A representative of the ASU, or other person of the employee's choice, will be present at the employee's request. - 44.1.2 If the problem continues the matter will be discussed with the employee and a second warning in writing will be given and recorded on the personnel file.
+A representative of the ASU, or other person of the employee's choice, will be present at the employee's request. - 44.1.3 If the problem continues management will again discuss it with the employee.
 If a final warning is to be given then it will be issued in writing and placed on the employee's file.
 At the request of the employee, a copy will be sent to the ASU, or other person of the employee's choice. - In the event of the matter recurring then the employment may be terminated without any further warning.
-No dismissals are to take place without the authority of the Chief Operating Officer. - If a dispute should arise over the disciplinary action that is unable to be resolved with HR assistance, the matter will be referred to the Fair Work Commission, or equivalent body, or to an agreed independent conciliator or arbitrator for resolution.

-Warnings and associated documents placed on an employee's personnel file shall expire after 12 months, provided the matter has been successfully addressed and no further warnings have been added.
+No dismissals are to take place without the authority of the Director of Corporate Services. - 44.1.5 If a dispute should arise over the disciplinary action that is unable to be resolved with People and Culture assistance, the matter will be referred to the Fair Work Commission, or equivalent body, or to an agreed independent conciliator or arbitrator for resolution. - 44.1.6 Warnings and associated documents placed on an employee's personnel file shall expire after 12 months, provided the matter has been successfully addressed and no further warnings have been added.